anhminh3105/Tensorflow-YOLO/README.md

 * Code was written as modular as possible.

 ## What comes next:
-1. Frozen model generation and handling, for needlessness of weight file loading every launch time.
+~~1.
+Frozen model generation and handling, for needlessness of weight file loading every launch time.~~
 2. Code to run model on Movidius Raspberry Pi.
 3. Trainer for custom object detection.